 GPS tracking can help you minimize fuel wastage.

-Fleet managers can compare multiple routes with GPS tracking, identify the amount of fuel each route takes, and pick the most efficient route to minimize fuel wastage.
+Fleet managers can compare multiple routes with GPS tracking and historical reports, identify the amount of fuel each route takes, and pick the most efficient route to minimize fuel wastage.

-With more visibility into operations, location history, and smarter route planning, operating expenses can be cut down.
+With more visibility into operations, location history, and smarter route planning, operating expenses can be cut down significantly.

 Improve productivity and profitability with GPS tracking

-The KeepTruckin’s fleet management solution comes with a built-in GPS that allows fleet managers to view each driver’s real-time location on an interactive map.
+The KeepTruckin’s fleet management solution comes with a built-in GPS tracking system that allows fleet managers to view each driver’s real-time location on an interactive map.

 Additionally, fleet managers can also view the location history for any driver or vehicle to find out exactly where they were at any point in time.